UofTActuarial/UofTActuarial.github.io/content/authors/Hassan-Abdelrahman/_index.md

 # - iBioSim Tool
 # - Genetic Design Automation Area
 ---

+Hassan Abdelrahman is a first-year PhD student in the Department of Statistical Sciences, supervised by Professors Andrei Badescu and Sheldon Lin.
+He is mainly interested in micro-level claim reserving and ratemaking.
+Prior to joining U of T, he graduated with a double major in Actuarial Science and Mathematics from the American University in Cairo, before obtaining a Master of Mathematics in Actuarial Science from the University of Waterloo.

 Email: hassan [dot] abdelrahman [at] mail [dot] utoronto [dot] ca